pwcazenave/fvcom-toolbox/README.md

 3. scripts for postprocessing FVCOM data using Matlab
 4. scripts for preparing data for the unstructured SWAN model

-Note that html based documentation is generated using m2html and is available with the svn download (see doc/index.html)
+Note that html based documentation is generated using m2html and is available with the download (see doc/index.html)